hexbabe/rgb-d-overlay/README.md

 # RGB Depth Overlay C++ Module

-This module, developed using the [C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk).
 The RGB-D overlay module is designed to process color and depth outputs from a camera module, calling `get_images`.
 It uses ImageMagick to overlay the two images semi-transparently to directly compare the outputs and check if they are aligned.

 ### Setup